 What is pregnancy discrimination?

-The next major step to defend women against pregnancy discrimination came 30 years later, in 2008, with the expansion of the Americans with Disabilities Act (ADA).
+The next major step to defend against pregnancy discrimination came 30 years later, in 2008, with the expansion of the Americans with Disabilities Act (ADA).
 The ADA was updated to acknowledge that certain pregnancy-related medical conditions could qualify as a disability.
-As a result, employers are required to make accommodations for women with these conditions.
+As a result, employers are required to make accommodations for people with these conditions.

 Five examples of pregnancy discrimination at work